Central African Republic - When to Visit

 Year-Round Essentials

-Strong insect repellent with DEET
+A good insect repellent with a high DEET concentration

 Clothing